ChenghaoMou/pytorch-pQRNN/README.md

 # pytorch-prado
-Pytorch Implementation of Prado, and pQRNN (WIP)
+Pytorch Implementation of Prado, and pQRNN

 ## Environment